 In my opinion, it's an adventure with a side of suspense and fun.

 Officially, geocaching is a real-world, outdoor treasure hunting game using GPS-enabled devices.
 Participants navigate to a specific set of GPS coordinates and then attempt to find the geocache (container) hidden at that location.
 Geocaching was founded by Matt Stum on May 30, 2000.
 Today there are over three million+ geocaches hidden in 190 countries.

 Sounds technical and yet, people of all ages and education are geocaching.
 My youngest daughter introduced me to it a few years ago but I never followed through with her suggestions of, "Try it.
 You'll like it!"

-I should have listened to her because as of April 1, 2018, I became hooked and so did my husband, Tim.
+I should have listened to her back in 2016 because a few years after, I became hooked and so did my husband, Tim.

 We've been adventuring almost every day.
 Sometimes we find a cache that is less than an inch long and inside is a small paper log to record your name and the date of when you found it.

 |Mid-size cache wrapped with a magnet and hidden, but we found it.|

 When I tell people about our outings, they ask, "What did you find?
 What kind of treasure?"

 I answer, "I didn't find anything that's worth anything!"
 Everyone laughs and I explain.

 It's not about the treasure, it's about the thrill of the journey.
 It's the suspenseful searching through the woods, old paths, and back roads of where you live or visit.
 It's about using your observation skills and problem solving, following GPS co-ordinates and solving a puzzle.